DUNE/dune-justin/docs/justin_command.man_page.md

            justin subcommand [options]

     DESCRIPTION
-           justin is a command-line utility for managing requests, stages, files, and replicas in the justIN workflow system.
+           justin is a command-line utility for managing workflows, stages, files, and replicas in the justIN workflow system.